 Status as of 2011: CLOSED!
 So many things happened here!
 For one, the restaurant closed down.
 However, that’s not even the craziest update.
 Apparently, the owner and his wife split up and he started to romance his 27-year-old pastry chef.

 In July 2010, Joe overdosed on cocaine in the restaurant and he was later arrested.
 A few months later, Joe committed suicide by jumping off the George Washington Bridge.
 You can read all about that here.

 Want to know what happened to the rest of the Season 1 ‘Kitchen Nightmares’ restaurants?
 Unfortunately, there aren’t too many left.

 - The Mixing Bowl (Bellmore, New York): Despite the fact that Ali Lohan (Lindsay’s lil’ sis) recorded tracks for her album here a few months after Gordon visited, things went down hill and in 2009, the restaurant closed.

 - Seascape (Islip, New York): Peter, the owner that Gordon helped on the show, sold the restaurant after filming to a new owner.
 It has since closed down and has become a steak house.

 - Lela’s (Pomona, California): Apparently, this restaurant closed down in the summer of 2007, before the episode taped there could even air!
 Despite this dilemma, FOX still aired the episode.

 - The Secret Garden (Moorpark, California): This restaurant was panned by Gordon for its arrogant French chef and its moldy food in the walk-in fridge.
 (You should read this article about the restaurant and the filming.
 Very interesting!)
-However, the owner must have made some improvements, as the restaurant is still open today!
+However, the owner must have made some improvements, as the restaurant is still open today and getting good reviews!

 Buy “Kitchen Nightmares” DVDs here!